 The printer is an important accessory of any computer system, especially for a graphics system.
-It is used for documentation, print media, or books, etc. There are several two types of major printer technologies available:
+Printer is used for documentation, print media, or books, etc. There are several two Types of Printer technologies available:

 These printer have a mechanism whereby formed character faces are passed against an inked ribbon on to the paper in order to create an image.

 These printers don’t the paper rather use laser techniques, ink sprays, xerographic processes and electrostatic methods to produce image on paper.

 Example: Laser Printer, Inkjet Printer, Electrostatic Printer, Plotter.

 A dot matrix printer refers to a type of computer printer with a print head that runs back and forth on the page and prints by impact, striking an ink-soaked cloth ribbon against the paper. it’s just like a typewriter.
 Unlike a typewriter or daisy wheel printer, letters are drawn out of a dot matrix and thus varied font and arbitrary graphics can be produced because the printing involves mechanical pressure.
 These printers can create carbon copies.
 The print head normally prints along every raster row of the printer paper and the colour of the print is the colour of the ink of the ribbon.